Not an American user?

-370 BC.
-The City of Rome and its royal families has united Italy.
+Description370 BC.
+A select group of influential families have united Italy under the Roman banner.
 It is time for them to turn their eyes outward.
-You will be leading one of the Royal Families of Rome (Julii, Scpii, Brutii).
-The Julii are in control of Northern Italy and they are very close to the borders of Gaul lands and the remainder of Europe.
-The Scipii are in Control of Southern Italy and Sicily.
-They are facing the Carthaginian people, who are one of the prime powers in Mediterranean.
+You will be leading one of these families of Rome (Julii, Scipii, Brutii) for more than three centuries in an attempt to conquer most of the known world.
+The Julii are in control of northern Italy and they are very close to the borders of Gaul lands and the remainder of Europe.
+The Scipii are in control of southern Italy and Sicily.
+They are facing the Carthaginian people, who are one of the prime powers in the Mediterranean.
 And the last family, the Brutii hold the eastern part of Italy.
-They have already set their eyes to Greece and Macedonia, most advanced civilizations of the ancient era.
-You will be choosing your faction who, you will try to carry to the victory over his enemies, and eventually his allies and the Rome.
-But keep in mind, the Senate is always watchful for ambitious leaders.
+They have already set their eyes on Greece and Macedonia, the most advanced civilizations of the ancient era.
+No matter which you will be choosing, your faction's ambitions will ultimately lead you to open war against the Senate and the other Roman factions.

 - "RTW" -- Abbreviated title